Jhonatan Solano

-Jhonatan Solano (born August 12, 1985) is a Colombian former professional baseball catcher who is the manager of the Tigres de Cartagena of the Colombian Winter League.
+Jhonatan Solano (born August 12, 1985) is a Colombian former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Washington Nationals and Miami Marlins, making his MLB debut in 2012.

 Professional career

 Washington Nationals

 Solano signed with the Washington Nationals as an international free agent in 2006.
 He spent the next six seasons working his way up the Nationals' farm system.
 After spending the 2011 season with the Syracuse Chiefs, the Nationals added Solano to their 40-man roster after the season to protect him from the Rule 5 draft.

 On May 29, 2012, Solano was called up to the majors by the Nationals after Wilson Ramos tore his ACL and could miss the rest of the 2012 season.
 On that same day, Solano got his first major league hit, a double, on his first at bat, against his brother Donovan's team, the Miami Marlins.
 About two weeks later, on June 12, he hit the first home run of his major league career against the Toronto Blue Jays On July 19, the Nationals placed Solano on the 15-day disabled list with an oblique injury.

 The Nationals recalled Solano from the Triple-A Syracuse Chiefs on May 16, 2013, when Ramos went on the disabled list.

 Solano was released by the Washington Nationals on November 18, 2014.